JoshKaufman/ursa/README.md

 for exponent 65537, or for exponent 3 with the additional option `-3`.
 (That tool doesn't support other exponents.)

+### ursa.isKey(obj)

+Return `true` if the given object is a key object (public or private) that was created by this module.
+Return `false` if not.

+### ursa.isPrivateKey(obj)

+Return `true` if the given object is a private key object that was created by this module.
+Return `false` if not.

+### ursa.isPublicKey(obj)

+Return `true` if the given object is a public key object that was created by this module.
+Return `false` if not.

+Note that, even though all the public key operations work on private keys, this function only returns true if the given object is a public key, per se.

 ### ursa.sshFingerprint(sshKey, sshEncoding, outEncoding)

 Return the SSH-style public key fingerprint of the given SSH-format